Updated January 2026

 - 水 飴 Mizuame, or malt syrup, contained in many sweets, often also barley malt syrup.

-- 麩 質, グ ル テ ン Fushitsu is the Japanese word for gluten, sometimes it is written in Katakana.
+- 麩 質, グ ル テ ン Fushitsu is the Japanese word for gluten, sometimes it is written in katakana.

 There are few gluten-free restaurants in Japan.
 You may be able to research before you get to Japan, but do not expect many as you walk through the cities.
 It is also rare to find labels for gluten-free dishes on the menu.